Sunrise Elementary P.E. Technician Arrested For Domestic Battery in Gainesville Publix Parking Lot

 Domico reported that “McMahon’s actions over the past three days of sending fifteen malicious and threatening messages and physically showing up at the victim’s home coupled with following after her vehicle through traffic and parking lots have caused the victim great distress for no legitimate purpose.”
 The case was dropped and abandoned.

-In his most recent case, McMahon wrote that he’s a member of the Marion County School Board on his First Appearance Pretrial Investigation Summary however; Marion County Schools Public Relations Director Kevin Christian denied this.
+In his most recent case, it was reported that McMahon is with the Marion County School Board on his First Appearance Pretrial Investigation Summary however; Marion County Schools Public Relations Director Kevin Christian denied this, as all school district employees are generally legally employees of the school board.

-“I can tell you immediately Mr. McMahon is NOT a member of the publicly-elected Marion County School Board,” wrote Christian over email.
+“I can tell you immediately Mr. McMahon is NOT a member of the publicly-elected Marion County School Board,” wrote Christian over email, saying he's employed at Sunrise Elementary, which is under the authority of the Marion County School Board.

 McMahon has not been fired from Sunrise Elementary School.